Dumped: Israel Folau ‘breaks up’ with the Star Observer

 News of Folau’s obvious displeasure with the Star comes two days after he increased the compensation claim in his court case against Rugby Australia for alleged wrongful termination by a cool $4 million.

-Previously, Folau had been claiming loss of earnings of $10 million after Rugby Australia tore up his contract over repeated homophobic comments.
+Previously, Folau had been claiming loss of earnings of $10 million after Rugby Australia tore up his contract.

-On Tuesday, he increased his compensation claim to $14 million after deciding that before his termination, he had been on track to be captain of the Wallabies and that his lost earnings were, therefore, even higher than previously stated.
+On Tuesday, he increased his compensation claim to $14 million, claiming that he had been on track to be captain of the Wallabies and that his lost earnings were, therefore, even higher than previously stated.

 The case, which is being heard in the Federal Circuit Court of Australia, continues.